henkbirkholz/draft-birkholz-tuda/draft-birkholz-rats-tuda.md

 # TUDA Core Concept

-There are significant differences between conventional bi-directional attestation and TUDA regarding both the information elements conveyed between Attestor and Verifier and the time-frame, in which an attestation can be considered to be fresh (and therefore trustworthy).
+There are significant differences between conventional bi-directional attestation and TUDA regarding both the information elements conveyed between Attester and Verifier and the time-frame, in which an attestation can be considered to be fresh (and therefore trustworthy).

 In general, remote attestation using a bi-directional communication scheme includes sending a nonce-challenge within a signed attestation token.
 Using the TPM 1.2 as an example, a corresponding nonce-challenge would be included within the signature created by the TPM_Quote command in order to prove the freshness of the attestation response, see e.g. {{PTS}}.